About

 Russell Research Station (RRS) is a 115 hectare (283 acre) research facility of the University of California's Center for Forestry, located in the coastal hills of Contra Costa County, California.
 Since 1961 it has provided a location for wildland and forestry research, and as a teaching locus for the University of California, Berkeley.

 The Russell Research Station is nestled next to the East Bay Regional Parks Briones Regional Park, and the cities of Lafayette and Orinda, in the coastal hills of Contra Costa County, California.
-This station is only 25 minutes from the University of California main campus, and is commonly used for research in forest genetics, forest pathology, tree physiology, fire ecology, silviculture, and vegetation ecology.
-Outdoor space for teaching, forestry demonstrations, and university-sponsored events are available by prior arrangement.
+This station is only 25 minutes from the University of California main campus, and has been used for research in forest genetics, forest pathology, tree physiology, fire ecology, silviculture, and vegetation ecology.
+Outdoor space for teaching, forestry demonstrations, and university-sponsored events may be available by prior arrangement.
+Our capacity to support events and research at this property is limited at this time, but we will do our best to support specific user groups.

-This facility is 115 hectares (283 acres) of Coastal Woodland, Scrublands, Oak Woodlands, Grasslands, Riparian areas and conifer plantations.
+This facility offers a range of vegetation including Coastal Woodland, Scrublands, Oak Woodlands, Grasslands, Riparian areas and conifer plantations.
 Elevation ranges from 215 m to 388 m (705 ft to 1272 ft).
 Over 200 species of plants on the property provide habitat for 75 species of animals.

 Four major soil types are found within Russell Research Station.
 The soils are derived from Miocene Rodeo Shale, Hambre Sandstone, and Pleistocene alluvial fans and fluvial materials.
 Lodo clay loams, and Milsholm Loams cover the hillsides in varying depths, and are interspersed with Miocene rock outcrops.
 Tierra Loam forms a deep soil layer in the bottomlands.
 A small tributary of Bear Creek forms a narrow riparian area through the Station.